 7. Basic Updates

 A few basic updates add the most value to your home.
-Keeping the paint fresh, fixing the roof when it leaks, replacing wood that rots, and getting rid of any mold that you find straightaway.
+Keeping the paint fresh, fixing the roof when it leaks, replacing wood that rots, and getting rid of any mold with the help of Denver Restoration that you find straightaway.
 These types of chores keep your home from deteriorating over time as buyers look for a healthy, solid, safe home, and they look carefully for signs of routine maintenance.

 Some other minor improvements that you make in your home are: